viren15152/viren15152/README.md

 ![Most Used Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=viren15152&layout=compact&theme=dark)

-Full-Stack Web Developer with experience in building scalable and user-friendly web applications.
+Full-Stack Software Engineer with experience in building scalable and user-friendly web applications.
 Skilled in HTML, CSS, JavaScript (ES6+), React, Bootstrap, and Tailwind CSS for front-end development, and proficient in Node.js, Express.js, and database management using MySQL, PostgreSQL, and MongoDB (NoSQL) on the back end.

 Comfortable working with third-party APIs and integrating them into applications.
 Passionate about crafting seamless user experiences, writing clean and efficient code, and collaborating effectively in agile development teams.